cmengler/fitbit-app-versa4/README.md

 # Fitbit Versa 4 App

-This is an unoffical approach for building and sideloading a 3rd-party application to a Fitbit Versa 4 device.
-This should also work for Sense 2.
+This is an unofficial approach for building and sideloading a 3rd-party application to Fitbit Versa 4 and Sense 2 devices.

 🚧 All content within this repository is provided for educational purposes only.
 Use at your own risk. 🚧